zecollokaris/Flask-CLI/README.md

 **Installing Nano Text Editor.**

-However, if you don't have it installed, you can quicky do that by typing:
+-However, if you don't have it installed, you can quicky do that by typing: